Home » Vienna » Leopold Museum

 Where to eat at Leopold Museum

-There is only one cafe named “Cafe Leopold” located on level 2 of the Leopold Museum.
+Only one cafe named “Cafe Leopold” is on level 2 of the Leopold Museum.

-The cafe is accessible from the outside, so it is not mandatory to have a museum ticket to visit the cafe.
+The cafe is accessible from the outside, so having a museum ticket to visit the restaurant is not mandatory.

 Café Leopold serves a distinct blend of Asian and other International cuisines, supplemented by regional classics.